grame-cncm/faustdoc/src/tutorials/cmajor.md

 With the release of the Cmajor [source code](https://github.com/cmajor-lang/cmajor), an experimental Faust in Cmajor integration [has been started]( https://github.com/sletz/cmajor?tab=readme-ov-file#faust--cmajor) on a Cmajor project fork.

+### Known limitations

+The Cmajor language generates some usefull API when the patch is exported in C++ or JavaScript.
+For example the  `getInputEndpoints/getOutputEndpoints` and `getEndpointHandle` functions allow an external piece of code to enumerate and access all endpoints, to possibly control the program or build a GUI.
+But unfortunately those functions **are not part of the language itself**.
+Thus there is no way we know of:

+ - to write a generic Cmajor program that would automatically connect some endpoints (assuming they would use some kind of MIDI describing metadata) to MIDI messages

+ - to write a generic Cmajor program that would automatically wraps a voice generated from a Faust DSP program in a polyphonic and MIDI aware program, and expose the voice set of parameters at the main graph level, to be controlled globally for all voices

+We think the language would gain expressive power by having some kind of [reflexivity](https://en.wikipedia.org/wiki/Reflective_programming).